 When reflux is not resulting in difficulty gaining weight or other serious symptoms, the best strategy is prevention.
-One of the best protections against reflux is the right bottle.
+One of the best solutions to help prevent reflux is the right bottle.

 These best bottles for reflex are a good choice for preventing spit up from being over full.
 Most are slow flow and designed to prevent air bubbles that can make managing reflux more difficult.